xsrex/Year-9-Notes-FSL/README.md

 ### Subjects not noted:
 - Art (no exam)
 - English (soft skill)
-- Maths (soft skill although some formulaes may be notes)
+- Maths (soft skill although some formulas may be notes)
 - Music (setwork may be only things noted)

 ## Updates